Contractual Employee Tax Philippines: Legal Basis and Calculation

 Labor-only contracting or subcontracting is not allowed.
 However, hiring a contractual employee is still possible, according to the Supreme Court.
 The criteria is that is must not be an obvious attempt to avoid the law regarding the security of tenure.

-Requirements for Contract Hiring
+Requirements for contract hiring

 1. Both parties, employer and contract employee, voluntarily agreed on the fixed period of employment.